Keto Bone Broth: A Match Made In Low-Carb Heaven

 1. Make a Keto-Friendly Smoothie

 Believe it or not, bone broth makes a great smoothie addition — and you barely know it’s there.
 Leafy greens, berries, avocado, lemon, and lime are all permitted on the keto diet plan, so why not blend them up with a cup of bone broth to sip on first thing in the morning?
-Refreshing and immune system-boosting, bone broth smoothies are always a win.
+Refreshing and tasty, bone broth smoothies are always a win.

 2. Trade Your Morning Coffee for Bone Broth